-ThinkPrivacy is maintained by journalist, activist, and author Dan Arel in partnership with privacytools.io, along with contributors via GitHub.
+ThinkPrivacy is maintained by author, journalist, and privacy advocate Dan Arel, along with contributors via GitLab.
 This site serves no ads, no cookies, no affiliate links, and no tracking software.
 We have no idea who you are, and we want to keep it that way.

-This site is designed to help everyday internet users, such as myself, find apps that help make privacy easier.
+This site is designed to help everyday internet users, activist, journalists, and anyone else find apps that help make privacy easier.
 There are lots of amazing apps out there that advanced users swear by but are not user friendly, and for the most part those are skipped here.
-I test and recommend the ones that I know I can say “download this, it will work” and not something that’s going to take a user 3 weeks to learn.
+We test and recommend the ones that we know we can say “download this, it will work” and not something that’s going to take a user 3 weeks to learn.

 Some things to know

-Every piece of software or solution on this site has been tested by me personally.
+Every piece of software or solution on this site has been tested by us or someone we trust.
 This site will only recommend software and tools we can stand behind.
 While developers can offer free trials or accounts to us, that won’t help them get listed.
 If we get a free account and it does not meet the site’s standards, it won’t be listed.